 Need motivation to ramp it up a notch?
 An exercise study from researchers at McMaster University in Hamilton, Ontario, found that scattering six 10-second bursts of high-intensity exercise in 10 minutes of interval training may have the same benefits as 45 minutes of moderately intense exercise.
 So if you're just walking or dancing, for example, every few minutes try turning it up to top speed.
 The effort may give you some serious benefits.

-And if that's not motivation enough to get moving, a new study from the American Heart Association finds that getting the recommended amount of exercise can cut your health care costs by as much as $2,500 a year.
+And if that's not motivation enough to get moving, a 2016 study from the American Heart Association finds that getting the recommended amount of exercise can cut your health care costs by as much as $2,500 a year.

 Here's how to get your exercise, 10 minutes at a time.